luabras/lol-worlds-2020/README.md

-# lol-worlds-2020
+# League of Legends World's 2020
 Colaborative ML models to predict the results of League of Legends Worlds 2020

 The datasets are from [Oracle's Elixir](https://oracleselixir.com/) and are structured as follows in the folders:

-World's statistics so far:
+* World's statistics so far: datasets/worlds/*.csv
-datasets/worlds/*.csv

-Summer playoff statistics:
+* Summer playoff statistics: datasets/summer-playoffs/name-of-region/*.csv
-datasets/summer-playoffs/name-of-region/*.csv

 In each folder you have 3 different types of datasets, one with information about the players, another with information about the teams and another with information about the champions.